Jiamian-Wang/mask_uncertainty_spectral_SCI/README.md

 # Modeling Mask Uncertainty in Hyperspectral Image Reconstruction

-This repository contains the testing code and pre-trained models for the paper **Modeling mask uncertainty in hyperspectral image reconstruction**.
+This repository contains the source code and pre-trained models for the paper **Modeling mask uncertainty in hyperspectral image reconstruction**.

 ## Requirements